|

 who still call the dorm rooms to wake their children up for class.

-“We’re so afraid sometimes as parents … [that kids are] going to do
+“We’re so afraid sometimes as parents … [that kids are] going to do these

-with consequences, …” Schadt explained.
+consequences, …” Schadt explained.
 He said this legalistic approach

 teaches teens to do the right things merely to avoid getting in trouble.